BabbleSim/ext_NRF52_hw_models/docs/README.md

-# Models of the nRF52xxx HW peripherals
+# Models of the nRF5xxxx SOCs HW peripherals

-This repo contains models of the nRF52 HW peripherals and some replacement nrfx HAL functions.
+This repo contains models of the nRF5x HW peripherals and some replacement nrfx HAL functions.
 When used in combination with the real nrfx, these should enable code meant for the nrfx to run without needing further changes.
 This includes Zephyr SW.